Shoutzor/backend/README.md

 Documentation has yet to be written.
 Feel free to ask any questions in the `discussions`.

 ## Development
-The steps listed below assume you have PHP installed locally.
+The steps listed below assume you have PHP installed locally and are using a linux-based workspace environment.

 ### Install Shoutz0r
 1. Open your `.env` file